MShabeeb01/Intermediate-Python-Projects/README.md

-Intermediate Python Projects
+📝 About the Projects

-This repository contains 7 intermediate-level Python projects designed to improve problem-solving skills and prepare for real-world applications.
+This repository contains intermediate-level Python projects designed to strengthen your programming skills.
+Each project focuses on real-world applications while introducing new concepts like dictionaries, file handling, exception management, list comprehensions, modules, and more.

-Unlike beginner projects, these go deeper into file handling, exception handling, list comprehensions, modules, and structured data management.
+Unlike the beginner projects, these go a step further by involving:

+✅ Data management (Contact Book, Note Taking)

+✅ Error handling (Safe Calculator)

+✅ Data conversion and multiple return values (Temperature Converter)

+✅ Efficient filtering & comprehension (Student Grade Evaluator)

+✅ Randomization & security use cases (Random Password Generator)

+These projects not only reinforce your Python fundamentals but also prepare you for building larger and more complex applications.

 📖 Project Details: